Tips for Successful BYOD & CYOD Implementations

 If you are going down the mobile Unified Communications and Collaboration route, then choose a vendor who supports QR code provisioning and device pairing as both of these add additional security and thanks to device pairing, should a mobile device be lost or stolen, it can be easily unpaired and have it’s access to company data revoked.

 Putting the right team together.
-First things first, your telephony systems these days have more to do with IT when compared to the traditional phone systems of old.
+First things first, telephony systems these days have more to do with IT when compared to the traditional phone systems of old.
 Therefore, when assembling your team, make sure that IT is well represented and take the lead on the project.
-Next, mobile projects should include members from if not all then almost all your business departments.
+Next, mobile projects should include members from all your business departments.

 IT, Human Resources, Operations, Security, Legal teams plus your core business personnel will all have a vested interest in the project, particularly when it comes to productivity and security.
 More importantly, they will all have their own ideas and needs, meaning compromises will have to be made from all involved in order for your policy to be successful - but in our experience, it is better to make concessions as opposed to ignoring needs.